dmitry-ivanov/laravel-testing-tools/README.md

     }
     ```

 3. That's it!
-Now you can use any of provided helpers and asserts in your test classes.
+Now you can use any of provided helpers and asserts:

     ```php
     class HomePageTest extends TestCase